Intermodalics/pickit-docs/docs/documentation/web-interface/viewer.rst

 For the Pickit :ref:`Flex <Flex>` and :ref:`Pattern <Pattern>`  engines, it overlays a 2D or 3D model of the geometric shape (e.g. cylinder, rectangle).
 For the :ref:`Teach <Teach>`  engine, it overlays the 3D model cloud.
-They are colored according to the following criteria:

--  Green: Valid object
--  Red: Invalid object
--  Orange: Unpickable object, e.g. due to collisions between robot tool and bin or other objects.
-When this is the case, the ROI box and robot tool are also rendered in orange.

 The objects view also renders the same additional elements listed for the the 3D view.